AKMcB/Paper_1/README.md

 - **Survival_script_HNSC_t32.R**
    - This script explores the different survival parameters such as overall survival, disease-specific survival, and progression free survival in TCGA-HNSC, based on the expression values of a specific gene.
 - **Pearson_t32.R**
     - This script caluclates the pearson correlation between two genes in the TCGA-HNSC data.
+- **heatmap_locations_t32.R**
+    - This script generates a heatmap based on the scaled expression of TCGA-HNSC patients.
+Include annotations such as HNSC locations and subtype.

+- **heatmap_boxplot_t32**
+    - This scripts generates boxplots showing the expression of a specific protein in the heatmap clusters generated form the heatmap_locations_t32.R script.
+- **limma_hnsc.R**
+    - This scripts performs limma analysis and GSEA on the TCGA-HNSC data.
+- ** TRIM32_exp_Normal_VS_Tumor_HNSC.R**
+    - Generated a boxplots hsowing the difference of expression of a specific gene between normal and tumor samples.

 ## KO-HSC3
 - **limma_hsc3.R**